Why aren't commits triggering deployments on Vercel?

 When you installed the Vercel for Git integration, if you only granted permission for a limited set of repositories, there is a chance that the repository you are trying to push to doesn't have the necessary permissions.
 You can resolve this from the Git provider side by either granting permissions for all of your repositories, or you can make sure the repository in question is added to the list.

-If you are pushing commits to a private repository connected to a Vercel project that belongs to a Team, ensure you are a member of that Vercel Team.
-Once you have been added to the Team, your commits will deploy as expected.
+If you are pushing commits to a private repository connected to a Vercel project that belongs to a Team, you must be a member of that Pro team or the Owner of the Hobby team on Vercel in order for the deployment to trigger successfully.
+You can read more about this in our documentation.

 Learn how to invite others into your team.